 Upon approval, the FCR provider shall receive a notification from the reserve connecting TSO that the FCR providing entity is qualified to provide the stated FCR products.
+The notification shall state the qualified FCR capacities at the tested operating points.
 The notification shall also state the validity of qualification and when reassessment is due.
 The validity period of 5 years starts from the day of approval.